ansys/pydpf-post/docs/source/user_guide/post_processing.rst

 The DPF-Post package provides a Python interface to DPF (Data Processing Framework) that is streamlined for post-processing.

-A central concept in DPF-Post is the ``Solution`` object.
-It is the entry point for browsing the contents of a result file.
-It can be obtained as follows:
+A central concept in DPF-Post is the :class:`DpfSolution
+<ansys.dpf.post.dpf_solution.DpfSolution>` class.
+It is the entry point for
+browsing the contents of a result file.
+You can obtain the contents with:

 .. code:: python